angrobertsh/sadhouse/game/marian_script.md

-marian - doesn't feel seen
-everyone in the outside world trusts her husband is taking care of her but he isn't really and her sickness isn't mental daedelaus? helios? totally made up names

-""
-""
-"Maybe I'm who I always was.
-Who I wasn't letting myself become.
-You never saw me.
-You saw who you wanted me to be."

 label pasiphae_play_intro:

   "In the drawer I found a book with neatly penned pages.
 This penmanship was neat, evenly spaced, and deliberately cursive.
 It seemed this book may not have been meant for publishing.
 The lack of title, and author's name helped confirm my suspicions."